jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

   - Pattern-based replacements
 - **NEW: Configurable allowed directories** - Specify which directories Claude can access
 - **NEW: Uninstall script** - Easy removal of the tool from Claude Desktop
+- **NEW: Improved path handling** - Better support for Windows paths and relative directories

 ## Installation
 First, ensure you've downloaded and installed the [Claude Desktop app](https://claude.ai/download) and you have [npm installed](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).